IshKwayisi1232004/IshKwayisi1232004/README.md

 ## Why hello there!
 I am Ishmael Kwayisi!  👋

-- I am an aspiring Software Engineering student passionate about using various Computer Science concepts to develop/deliver meaningful projects.
+I am an aspiring Software Engineering student passionate about using various Computer Science concepts to develop/deliver meaningful projects.

+Fun Fact about me: I have been a gamer (gamer name: spiroguy24) since I was 3 years old!

 <!--
 **IshKwayisi1232004/IshKwayisi1232004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.